 If methods is None then classes are decorated like any callable.
 If methods is _not_ None then classes are not decorated.

 If methods is a string, then only methods whose names start with that string are decorated (which means that if methods is the empty string, that all methods are decorated).

 If methods is a callable, then only methods that return true when passed to the callable are decorated.

 If methods is True, then only public, non-magic methods - methods whose names do not start with _ - are decorated.

-If methods is False, then methods are not decorated (and neither are classes).
+If methods is False, then methods are not decorated (and neither is the class).